dguan/my-projects/algorithm/sorting/heap_sort/readme.txt

 Implementation of non-recursive heap sort algorithm and performance bentch marking with STL algorithm.

-The bentch marking is like this (compiled with gcc, with -O3 optimization):
+The bentch marking is like this (compiled with g++ 8.4, with -O3 optimization):

 This implementation      STL make_heap and sort_heap      std::sort
       247 ms                    136 ms                     72 ms